openig-contrib/script-util-for-openig/OAuth2/OPENIG-933/README.md

                Then launch it with: `$ groovy openig-933-openam-configuration.groovy`'

 This script configures the OAuth2 OpenID connect, OAuth2 policy, an openID's agent 'ForgeShop' and a user `gabby/secret12`.
-It also creates a 'openig.properties' in your `user.home` directory.
+<br> It also creates a 'openig.properties' in your `user.home` directory used by the json configuration files.

 **STEP-2**: Backup your home folder '.openig'. <br>
             Copy the provided folder '.openig' to replace it.